 Areas of expertise/research interests

-American political culture, social movements, politics of race and religion, political theory, reconciliation and forgiveness processes
+American political culture, social movements, politics of race and religion, political theory, and reconciliation and forgiveness processes.

 Nancy Wadsworth teaches a variety of courses at DU, including Early Modern and Contemporary Political Theory, American Political Thought and Development, Social Movements and Grassroots Activism, and Political Forgiveness.